Mrshahidali420/youtube-shorts-automation/README.md

 # Minimum number of minutes ahead of the current time a video can be scheduled.
 # Prevents scheduling too close to the current time, which YouTube might reject.
 MIN_SCHEDULE_AHEAD_MINUTES=20

+# --- Analytics-Based Scheduling Settings ---
+# These settings apply to the analytics_priority mode

+# Number of days of analytics data to analyze for determining peak hours
+ANALYTICS_DAYS_TO_ANALYZE=7

+# Number of peak hours to identify from analytics data (1-24)
+# Higher values include more hours but may dilute the focus on truly peak times
+ANALYTICS_PEAK_HOURS_COUNT=5

+# How long to cache analytics data before refreshing (in hours)
+# Lower values provide more up-to-date data but increase API calls
+ANALYTICS_CACHE_EXPIRY_HOURS=24

 # Browser Profile
 PROFILE_PATH=C:\Users\YourUsername\AppData\Roaming\Mozilla\Firefox\Profiles\yourprofile.default